(logo) Natural Genesis (logo text)

 Evidence from the solar system suggests that, unlike Venus and Mars, the presence of a strong magnetic dipole moment on Earth has helped maintain liquid water on its surface.
 Therefore, planetary magnetism could have a significant effect on the long-term maintenance of atmosphere and liquid water on rocky exoplanets.
 We use Olson and Christensen's (2006) model to estimate magnetic dipole moments of rocky exoplanets with radii Rp ≤ 1.23 R⊕.
 Even when modelling maximum magnetic dipole moments, only Kepler-186 f has a magnetic dipole moment larger than the Earth's, while approximately half of rocky exoplanets detected in the circumstellar habitable zone have a negligible magnetic dipole moment.
 This suggests that planetary magnetism is an important factor when prioritizing observations of potentially habitable planets.
 (Abstract)

-Mills, Daniel A., et al. A reassessment of the "hard-steps" model for the evolution of intelligent life. arXiv:2408.10293.
+Mills, Daniel A., et al. A reassessment of the.
+Science Advances.
+11/7, 2025.
 As the major evolutionary transitions scale gains a central theoretic role, DM, Maximilians-Universität München, Adam Frank, University of Rochester, Jennifer Macalady and Jason Wright, Center for Habitable Worlds, Penn State consider how its sequential stages might play out on candidate exoplanets.
-Braced by some 200 references, their likelihood or difficulty, relative rates of passage, and so on are seen as paramount, check point factors.
-In a wider scan, we should note that life’s capricious development is yet now tacitly seen as an oriented emergence on its course to our personsphere sapience.
+Braced by some 200 references, their likelihood or difficulty, relative rates of passage, and so on are seen as many critical check points.
+In a wider scan, we should note that life’s long capricious development is now tacitly seen as an oriented emergence on its course to our retrospective global sapience.
 See also Catastrophe risk can accelerate unlikely evolutionary transitions by Andrew Snyder-Beattie and Michael Bonsall in the Proceedings of the Royal Society B (March 2022) wherein Oxford University zoologists offer more thoughts on major transitions as a crucial aspect of the perilous ascent.

 According to the "hard-steps" model, the origin of humanity required a successful passage through intermediate steps that were improbable within the time available for biological evolution on Earth.
 This scheme similarly predicts that technological life is "exceedingly rare" in the universe.
 In light of recent scientific findings, we enter an alternative where there are no hard steps, nor novelties required for human origins.
 If Earth's surface environment was initially inhospitable to vital earlier steps in human evolution (eukaryotic cells, animals), then the "delay" in the appearance of humans might be explained through a sequential opening of global habitability environs, with humanity arising quickly once the right conditions were in place.
 (Excerpt)